 Science City Must Move

-As you may have heard on CBC radio, seen on TV, or read in the Windsor Star, Windsor City Council has decided not to renew the lease of the former de Santis school at 930 Marion Ave. to Canada South Science City.
-The decision was taken early in February 2015 at an in camera meeting of Council.
-Science City was not informed of the meeting beforehand or invited to it.
-We do now know all the considerations that went into Council's decision because the discussion there was held in confidence, but the lease arrangement was costing the City roughly $17,000 per year for maintenance and 25% payment of gas and hydro utilities, and we are aware that there was some concern that water leaks could present liability issues for the City.
+As you may have heard on CBC radio, seen on TV, or read in the Windsor Star, Windsor City Council had decided in February this year not to renew our lease of the former de Santis school at 930 Marion Ave.
+The decision was taken at an in camera meeting of Council, and Science City was not informed of the meeting beforehand or invited to it.
+We do now know all the considerations that went into Council's decision because the discussion there was held in confidence, but the lease arrangement was costing the City roughly $17,000 (8 cents per resident) per year for a combination of maintenance and a discount on some utilities, and we are aware that there was concern that water leaks could present liability issues for the City.
 However, the decision took Science City by surprise since we had been holding intensive and friendly meetings with City lawyers in 2014 about a proposal made by the previous mayor and council for the transfer of the building to Science City with a grant of a half million dollars to cover some of the needed repairs.
 For more information, see click here.

 Search for New Home

 We at Science City know we are providing an important need and vital service to the community.
-Our mission, to advance the understanding and appreciation of science and its applications, has never been more relevant to our lives and future work.
+Our mission, to advance the understanding and appreciation of science and its applications, has never been more relevant to our lives and the city's future.
+It is needed to realize the main objectives of the City`s 20-year plan: jobs, image, and growth.
 With the help of many volunteers, donors, and employment grants, we have been able to keep admission prices low enough that they rarely pose a barrier to visitors.
 Our search for a new home has been frustrating as we have seen many promising leads turn into blind alleys.
 A major problem has been the amount of space we require.
 As the assessment that the City commissioned in 1997 stated, a sustainable science centre in the region needs 25,000 to 50,000 sqft of space in order to have enough critical mass, but at commercial rates, rent for so much space can be prohibitive.
 There are many considerations that go into a sucessful venture, including other partners, fundraising, location, etc. Fortunately, we now have a skilled and experienced fundraiser donating time to us.
-We need time to complete a proper study that will guide our path.
+We need time to complete a proper feasibility study that will guide us on a secure path.

 Thanks to Service Canada and Young Canada Works for summer positions!